IntuitDeveloper/SampleApp-CRUD-PHP/README.md

 ## First Use Instructions

-1. Clone the GitHub repo to your computer
+1. Clone the GitHub repo to your computer.
 2. Fill in the [`App.config`](CRUD/App.config) file values with the OAuth tokens generated while connecting with the company.

 ## Running the code

-This app is directed to provide individual sample code for CRUD operations for various QBO entities.
+This app provides individual sample code for CRUD operations for various QBO entities.
 Each PHP file can be run individually.

 Steps described below is to run the PHP file for creating a customer.